Think-and-Dev/inspector/README.md

 # liquidation

-To run this application, run `yarn start`
+**Liquidation** is a bot for liquidate all borrowers that are shortfall, to use in `rLending-protocol`.

+Through this application, the potentials liquidators will'be enable to liquidate accounts automatically.

+`yarn run populate`

+`yarn run liquidate`

+### - populate
+This method search all borrow logs event in the blockchain, and save the borrowers in database

+### - liquidate
+Pull all borrows from database, calculate the max amount to liquidate, and liquidate them.

+# How to (developers)
+## Requirements:
+---
+- yarn ^v1.22
+- node 12.x
+- node database 4.4.x
+- file configuration (constants.js)

-It's needed have a file in the dir, `./config/constants.js` and contains the following content:
+`constants.js` file in the dir, `./config/constants.js` and contains the following configuration variables:
 ```
 const NETWORK_ID = process.env.VUE_APP_NETWORK_ID;
 const HTTP_PROVIDER = process.env.VUE_APP_HTTP_PROVIDER;